codeaches-test/info001-test.github.io/docs/spring-cloud-stream/CHILD-create-a-stream-using-scdf-java-dsl.md

 date: 2019-02-20 1:00:00 -0700
 ---

-In this tutorial, let's use the Java-based DSL provided by the spring-cloud-dataflow-rest-client module to deploy a stream to PCF.
-The Java DSL is a convenient wrapper around the DataFlowTemplate class that enables creating and deploying streams programmatically.
+In this tutorial, let's use the Java-based DSL provided by the `spring-cloud-dataflow-rest-client` module to deploy a stream to PCF.

-We need Spring Cloud Data Flow Server (SCDF) for creating and deploying the stream to cloudfoundry, the tutorial of which can be found at [Deploy SCDF to PCF]{:target="_blank"}.
+***The Java DSL is a convenient wrapper around the DataFlowTemplate class that enables creating and deploying streams programmatically***

 ## Table of contents
 {: .no_toc }